Jones-Medical-Biology/sausage/README.md

 Started constructing types and began to test a parser implementation using Tsoding's JSON parser YouTube video as reference.
 The corresponding repo: https://github.com/tsoding/haskell-json

+## FASTA
+Starting a new parser specifically for ATCG documents.
+The goal is to use minimal datatypes for the base so  that it can be used for streamlined ML applications without much extra work especially that on purpose-built hardware.